 Everyone likes free stuff.
 We all love movies and other television shows but do not like paying for them.
 Don’t pretend that you don’t do illegal downloads because you and I are the among the millions who keep torrent sites running.
 Well, it’s okay, as long as you don’t get caught!
 It is not like we are accessing government secrets or something darker.
+Thus, you must know how to Install Kodi on Chromecast.

 Speaking of pirates, there are many free streaming services available out there, Kodi being one of the famous ones.
 You may have heard of their plug and play piracy device called the Kodi Box.
 It has its full-fledged TV interface to make you a proper pirate.
 But the box, though possessing it is very cool, is not a must-have for fetching your favorite content off the internet at no cost.